alexyun0429/PZcheeseria/README.md

-## Ps Cheeseria
+## PZ Cheeseria

-Ps Cheeseria is a sample project for a cheeseria with a parallax scrolling front end, a cheese list, and a calculator for pricing cheeses by weight.
+PZ Cheeseria is a sample project for a cheeseria with a parallax scrolling front end, a cheese list, and a calculator for pricing cheeses by weight.
 It demonstrates CRUD functionality for managing the cheese list, implemented using a Node.js backend and a React.js frontend.

 ## Features